ishanimunasinghe/My-Closet/README.md

 # My-Closet

-A database to store all of my clothing items.
+A database to store all of my clothing items in my closet.

 ## Features:
 - Ability to filter by category, weather, etc.